 Earth has been all but destroyed by nuclear war.
 A passing alien race in need of an infusion of new genetic material rescue the few surviving humans, put them in stasis, and set about restoring the planet.
 These aliens, specialists in genetic manipulation, decide that humanity is doomed by a hereditary conflict between intelligence and hierarchical impulses, a conflict which will inevitably propel the species towards self-destruction.
 Coming to the conclusion that allowing human beings to continue as they are unaltered would be tantamount to murdering them, the aliens decide to put an end this conflict When the humans are revived many years later they find that a terrible bargain has been struck without their consent and are confronted with a choice of two horrific options: breed with the aliens to create a new race of beings, or be sterilised and live out long, childless lives.

 Having read Butler’s collection of short stories, Bloodchild, and her novel Kindred, I was expecting something challenging and disturbing from Lillith’s Brood and I wasn’t disappointed.
 Butler is a totally uncompromising writer who makes no concessions whatsoever to the reader’s feelings.
 A lot of people seem to find Lilith’s Brood an uncomfortable read and I think it’s supposed to be precisely that.
 Butler is primarily a science fiction writer, but much of her work can also be placed in the horror genre, as she forces us into direct confrontation with social taboos and highly disturbing power dynamics.
-She pushes her ideas to their logical conclusion and you get the feeling that she doesn’t give a shit about whether her writing is upsetting you or not; her job is to tell the story she set out to tell.
+She pushes her ideas to their logical conclusion and you get the feeling that she doesn’t care about whether her writing is upsetting you or not; her job is to tell the story she set out to tell.
 This is one of the reasons why she’s a great writer.

 I’ve noticed in other works that Butler seems particularly interested in exploring how people might respond to being caught in situations they can’t escape from – what kind of compromises might they make?
 In the first book, Dawn, a young woman named Lilith Iapo is awoken by the aliens only to be given the job of awakening other humans and preparing them for their fate.
 Lilith is utterly trapped – if she refuses, someone else will be chosen; if she agrees, she betrays her own people.
 She collaborates in the hopes that some of the people she awakes will resist and that she’ll have a better chance than others would of teaching them how to survive.
 The price is that she becomes a scapegoat and is forever viewed with suspicion and loathing by other humans.